-SGKB's Aa1 backed deposit ratings reflect its a2 BCA, one notch rating uplift from affiliate support, because of the majority ownership by the Canton of St. Gallen and the bank's important role in the region, and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities.
-We do not incorporate rating uplift from sovereign government support for SGKB's deposit ratings due to the bank's small domestic market share and low importance to the Swiss banking system.
+SGKB's Aa1 backed deposit ratings reflect its a2 BCA, one notch of rating uplift from affiliate support because of the majority ownership by the Canton of St. Gallen and the bank's important role in the region and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which indicates an extremely low loss-given-failure and results in three notches of rating uplift.
+We do not incorporate rating uplift from sovereign government support in SGKB's deposit ratings due to the bank's small domestic market share and relatively low importance to the Swiss banking system.